S.S. America 1939 – 1994

 For the first time, her true personality emerged.
 Her clean uncluttered superstructure topped off by those big wing-tipped teardrop-shaped smoke stacks gave her a modern contemporary appearance.
 She was well proportioned (except for a short bow which gave her a sturdy powerful look that projected confidence without pretension.
 Her interior combined warmth and sophistication without being stuffy.
 The ship possessed beauty and grace without the glitz and glitter found on European liners.
 It was a winning combination of good looks and comfort that would bring back loyal customers year after year.
 They enjoyed the warm friendly ship, pleasant atmosphere, good food, good service, and comfortable accommodations.

-Her 18 service with United States Lines ended in November 1964.
+Her 18 of peacetime service with United States Lines ended in November 1964.
 In peacetime, she transported over 500,000 passengers safely, and elegantly while steaming over 2.8 million nautical miles in the process.

 The AUSTRALIAN MAIDEN – SS AUSTRALIS 1964 -1978.